 12. Affiliate marketing software

-Affiliate marketing software is used by businesses to allow affiliates to promote the business’s products and services on their own site.
-The affiliates then receive a percentage of the total sale as a commission based on conversions, sales and (sometimes) traffic.
+Affiliate marketing software is used by businesses to allow affiliates to promote the business’s products and services on their site.
+The affiliates then receive a percentage of the total sale as a commission based on conversions, sales, and (sometimes) traffic.

 Often in the form of an affiliate “network,” this software allows marketers to track, manage, and scale an affiliate marketing program.
-Campaign tracking, and even payouts, are all done within the software platform.
+Campaign tracking and even payouts are done within the software platform.

 The major advantage of affiliate marketing for businesses is that payments are often only made when sales occur, allowing a brand to work with content creators and influencers to increase brand awareness while only paying for conversions.